ybyzek/theniledev-examples/README.md

 2. If you don't already have a Nile workspace, create it now.
 From the dashboard, click `Create a workspace`, and in the textbox enter the name of a new workspace.
 This represents your control plane where your SaaS application lives.

-3. From the dashboard, get your [developer auth token](https://www.thenile.dev/docs/current/quick-start-ui#more-examples).
+3. From the dashboard, get your [workspace access token](https://www.thenile.dev/docs/current/quick-start-ui#more-examples).
 This token enables you to programmatically run the examples in this repo.

 4. From a terminal window, clone the [theniledev/examples](https://github.com/theniledev/examples) repo and change into the new directory.